Coltthatcher/LocalLookUp.Solution/README.md

 ### Known Bugs

 * The Api uses seeded endpoints from this repository, so it is not pulling from a Outsourced Api.
-* There is a limited number of GET search requests, currently you can only search for JSON data with the string Restaurant, string Shop, and String TownId.
+* There is a limited number of GET search requests, currently you can only search for JSON data with the string Restaurant, string Shop, and Int TownId.

 ### Built With
 * Visual Studio Code